Tommy15101/Tommy15101/README.md

 - 🌱 Completed DAPP University and Eat The Blocks Blockchain Bootcamps
 - 🌱 Learning Smart Contract Security with secureum bootcamp.
 - 🌱 Completed Fintech / De-Fi with Moralis Academy.
+- 🌱 Smart Contract Programmer / Mark Muskardin are 2 influences who I have learned a lot from.
 - 👯 I’m looking to align with a team / employment.
 - ⚡ Fun fact: I have played guitar for 15 years.
 I am a very amatuer singer.